wix-incubator/repluggable/README.md

 # Introduction

-`react-app-lego` allows composition of a React-with-Redux application entirely from a list of pluggable packages.
+`repluggable` allows composition of a React-with-Redux application entirely from a list of pluggable packages.

 Loaded packages can be extended by subsequently loaded packages.
 For that, one package defines ane xtension slot

 # Concept

-`react-app-lego` allows composition of a React-with-Redux application entirely from a list of pluggable packages.
+`repluggable` allows composition of a React-with-Redux application entirely from a list of pluggable packages.

 A package is a box of lego pieces such as UI, state, and logic.
 When a package is plugged in, it contributes its pieces by connecting them to other pieces added earlier.
 In this way, the entire application is built up from connected pieces, much like a lego.